Chair, 2014-15: Diana O. Neal, pediatric and perinatal nursing

 Students are encouraged to express an interest in the nursing major upon application for admission to St. Olaf College.
 Enrollment in the program is limited and admission is competitive; therefore, early consultation with the department chair is recommended.
 Interested students are assigned nursing faculty as academic advisors.
 Recognizing the cooperative relationship that exists between Gustavus Adolphus College and St. Olaf College as participants in the Minnesota Intercollegiate Nursing Consortium (MINC), no college in MINC will accept, as transfers in nursing, students who have taken the prenursing or nursing curriculum from the other institution in the consortium.
 In exceptional circumstances (e.g., withdrawal from college for a period of one year), a student may petition to the MINC director for an exception to this policy.

 Students must apply for admission to the nursing major during the fall of the sophomore year.
 Application information is available from the department chair or website.
-Admission criteria include cumulative grade point average, grades in prerequisite courses, essay, interview, and student status.
-Students will be notified of their conditional acceptance into the major by a letter from the department chair before the spring semester of the sophomore year.
+Admission criteria include cumulative grade point average, grades in prerequisite courses, essay, interview, demonstration of mathematics competency and student status.
+Students will be notified of their conditional acceptance into the major by a letter from the department chair during the spring semester of the sophomore year.
 Nursing courses begin in the fall of the junior year.

 Conditional acceptance into the nursing major will become final if students meet the following criteria at the end of the sophomore year: a minimum cumulative GPA of 2.85 and successful completion of all nursing prerequisite courses with a GPA of 2.70.
 Prerequisites must be taken for a letter grade.
 Only one prerequisite course may be below C-, and this course (or an alternate course approved by the Nursing Department chair) may be repeated once.
 A minimum grade of C- must be achieved in the repeated or substituted course.
 If a grade of C- is not achieved in the repeated or substituted course, the student may not continue in the major.
 If two or more prerequisite courses are below C- the student may not continue in the major.